yogeshkk/K8sPurger/README.md

 This script is created to find unused  resource in Kubernetes and delete them

-Hurrey You don't have a unused Secrets
+Hurray You don't have a unused Secrets

-Hurrey You don't have a unused ConfigMap
+Hurray You don't have a unused ConfigMap

-Hurrey You don't have a unused PV Claim
+Hurray You don't have a unused PV Claim

 You have selected to delete unused items which are as above you want to continue?
 Type yes or y to continue or any key to exit.